Louiseskinner01/project2-the-countdown/README.md

 - **Save & Share Calculations**: Allow users to save or share their results via a link or social media, especially for complex equations or useful outputs.
 - **Voice Input**: Add a voice input option for users to dictate their calculations instead of typing.
 - **Educational Quizzes**: Implement math-based quizzes or games to help users improve their arithmetic skills while using the app.
+- **Scoreboard / Leaderboard**: Implement a scoring system that tracks correct answers, speed, and streaks.
+Users can compare scores on a leaderboard, adding gamification elements.
+This motivates users to improve performance, encouraging repeated engagement and friendly competition.
+- **User Account / Login Systsem**: Users can register, log in, and save their progress.
+Personalized accounts allow for tracking historical performance, customizing difficulty settings, and storing achievements.
+This adds a long-term engagement factor and supports consistent learning.
+- **Hints & Step-by-Step Solutions**:Provide optional hints or step-by-step solutions for complex problems.
+This helps users learn from mistakes, understand the process, and build confidence while practicing.
+This could be a feture that can be toggled on/off in the user account or game settings.
+- **Custom Difficulty Levels**:Allow users to adjust difficulty beyond presets, such as limiting the numbers, operations, or time allowed.
+This gives users control over their challenge and ensures the game remains appropriate for different skill levels.
+- **Progress Analytics / Stats Dashboard**:Track metrics such as accuracy, average completion time, and progress over time.
+Users can visually monitor improvement and identify areas for further practice, promoting data-driven learning.

 ## Tools & Technologies